 As we recognize and honor the enduring legacies and contributions of indigenous peoples, NDSU Libraries and the School of Design, Architecture, and Art invite you to an exhibit of the architecture of Denby M. Deegan, Surrounded by Enemy.

-Architectural drawings by Denby Deegan were donated to the NDSU Archives in 2021; view the finding aid for the collection here.
+Architectural drawings by Denby Deegan were donated by his family to the NDSU Archives in 2021; view the finding aid for the collection here.
 Deegan was a 1965 NDSU graduate, receiving a Bachelor of Architecture degree as well as a Bachelor of Science degree in Architectural Studies.
 The exhibit includes drawings and photographs of some of Deegan’s most well-known projects from his career.
 Also on display are sketches and details that represent how he incorporated Native American heritage into his design work.